-A bid bond also called as a tender bond, is a type of surety bond posted by a bidder for a construction project to provide assurance to the project owner that the bidder will make realistic bids and take on the job if chosen.
+A bid bond also called a tender bond, is a type of surety bond posted by a bidder for a construction project to provide assurance to the project owner that the bidder will make realistic bids and take on the job if chosen.
 Bid bonds provide project owners with assurance that the bidder has the financial capacity to perform the task for the price quoted in the bid.

 Like all surety bonds, a bid bond involves three parties: